pyxem/kikuchipy/doc/source/load_save_patterns.rst

     >>> s.plot()

-KikuchiPy tries to read extra information about the EBSD scan and stores everything it can read in the ``original_metadata`` attribute.
+Upon loading KikuchiPy tries to read all scan information from the file and stores everything it can read in the ``original_metadata`` attribute.
 Also, some information may be stored in a standard location in the ``metadata`` attribute where it can be used by some routines.
 The number of patterns in horizontal and vertical direction, pattern size in pixels, scan step size and detector pixel